aws/eks-anywhere/docs/content/en/docs/clustermgmt/support/purchase-subscription.md

 ## Delete Subscriptions

 >**_NOTE_** Only inactive subscriptions can be deleted.
 Deleting inactive subscriptions removes them from the AWS Management Console view and API responses.
-To delete any Active Subscriptions, Please create a Support Case with AWS Support team.
+To delete any Active Subscriptions, please create a Support Case with AWS Support team.

 ### AWS Management Console